The Clear Edge

 • Urgent issues → Phone (for true emergencies only)

-Example: Maya’s system reduced email volume 40% (clients knew when to expect updates, stopped asking).
-Freed 3 hours weekly.
+Example: Maya’s system reduced email volume by 40% because clients knew when to expect updates and stopped asking, which freed 3 hours a week.

 Build 3: Basic Financial Dashboard